-Women who are considering another pregnancy should be referred for pre-pregnancy counselling with a specialist cardiologist and/or obstetrician/ obstetric physician with a background in cardiac disease in pregnancy.
-This will help to ensure that all aspects of care can be considered in advance and future pregnancies are carefully planned and managed to keep the mother and baby safe.
+Women who are considering another pregnancy should be referred for pre-pregnancy counselling with a specialist cardiologist and/or obstetric physician/ obstetrician with a background in cardiac disease in pregnancy.
+This will help to ensure that all aspects of care can be considered in advance and future pregnancies are carefully planned and managed to keep the mother and baby safe and well.